USCG Vessel Abstract of Title Overview

 Data Entry Methods - Until just a few years ago, abstracts were maintained on hard copy and entries were manually typed or notated by hand.
 Such entries are now entered into a computer which maintains all recordings via an electronic database.
 Instruments such as bills of sale, vessel mortgages, and supplements are scanned into the system as a digital image and the originals are shredded.
 In fact, most recordings can now be submitted in electronic format with no need for originals.

 Interpreting an Abstract - It requires a considerable degree of expertise to interpret various entries in an abstract of title.
 This holds true especially for older or commercially endorsed vessels where transactions are usually more numerous and complex.
 Here you will find a mix of fielding formats and layouts which have been altered over the years.
 Although modern abstract versions are less cryptic, you will still encounter a considerable amount of codes and abbreviations.
 You should therefore consider professional assistance with vessel abstracts unless you have the time and inclination to become familiar with such factors.

-Ordering an Abstract - Abstracts of title can be ordered directly from the U.S. Coast Guard or by utilizing our abstract of title service options.
-An advance copy of the abstract is usually available by facsimile with the original to follow by mail.
+Ordering an Abstract - Abstracts of title can be ordered directly from the National Vessel Documentation Center or by utilizing our USCG Vessel Record Request form.
+An abstract can be returned by email, fax or regular mail.
 The usual response time occurs within 24 to 48 business hours depending on their workload.
 However, this could be a matter of weeks on older vessels that have dropped out of documentation.
 In this case, the abstract would need to be retrieved from their archive storage area which is located off-site.